What does systemic thinking mean? – Basics, attitude, and methods from practice

 • "What would your colleague say about why you reacted that way?"

-Reframing – re-evaluating negative attributions
+Reframing – reassessing negative attributions

-Visualize with the system board
+Visualizing with the system board

-Scaling issues – making development visible
+Scaling questions – making development visible

-Further methods from the systemic toolbox
+Other methods from the systemic toolbox

 Depending on the context, many other methods are used, for example:

-• Timeline work (making lifelines visible)
+• Timeline work (making life lines visible)

-• Externalization (e.g. “The problem as a person”)
+• Externalization (e.g., "the problem as a person")

 • Tetralemma (working with decision dilemmas)